hjanime/SPADEVizR/README.md

 Slot               | Description
 -------------------|----------------------------------------------------------------------------------------
-class.number       | a numeric value specifying the number of classes method.name        | a character specifying the method used to classify cluster method.parameter   | a named list of parameters used by the classification method cluster.size       | a numeric vector containing the number of cells associated with each cluster (-- sum of all samples --) ( XXX) cluster.number| a numeric value specifying the number of clusters classes            | a two column dataframe with the cluster in first colunm and corresponding classe in the second colunm
+class.number       | a numeric value specifying the number of classes method             | a character specifying the method used to classify cluster method.parameter   | a named list of parameters used by the classification method cluster.size       | a numeric vector containing the number of cells associated with each cluster (-- sum of all samples --) (XXX) cluster.number| a numeric value specifying the number of clusters classes            | a two column dataframe with the cluster in first colunm and corresponding classe in the second colunm

 ## <a name="object_structure_EnrichmentProfiles"/> 4.7 Classification of clusters based on their enrichment profiles (EnrichmentProfiles object)